BlenderAid/Asset-Flinger/README.md

 * Supports **.obj** file format and **.mtl** materials (object material slots are remembered)
 * For generating the asset thumbnails, user can drag-and-drop **.obj** files to the provided Thumbnailer python file (New instance of Blender will render them in the background)

-## Feature Ideas :
+## Feature Ideas:

 #### Easier to add :
 * Installing the addon automatically adds a bookmark that points to the ‘assets' folder where the objects should be exported
+* Easy GUI option to hide file names in the menu to make it more compact (in the code there are already easy parameters for this)
+* Providing 3 choices of the Addon.
+Tiny (32x32), small (64x64) and normal (128x128) thumbnails to make it more compact (in the code there are already easy parameters for this) - The Thumbnailer settings would be changed as well.

+#### Harder to add :
 * By pressing a up-folder-icon in the on-screen Asset Flinger menu user can go up one directory (to the parent directory)
 * Wrapping of text for long file names

-#### Harder to add :
 * Scrolling of the thumbnails via mouse wheel
 * Automatic thumbnail creation through the on-screen Asset Flinger menu
 * Automatic .obj export to the assets folder on user command.
 Displaying a confirm message